locka99/opcua/docs/tokio.md

 3. ???
 4. Asynchronous / Synchronous interfaces

-# Synchronous server API
+## Synchronous server message processing

+All networking is asynchronous, i.e. buffers are filled and turned into requests via tokio.

+The processing of requests is currently synchronous, i.e. a request is processed and reponse returned in a single thread.

-For the most part it doesn't matter that the server is synchronous because most servers are going to be set-it-and-forget-it deals.
+For the most part this doesn't matter.
 Where it might have an impact is on historical read / update activities, or setter/getters on variables.
-Basically there may be situations where the server calls out to the implementor and it would nice if those call outs were asynchronous in some manner.
+These potentially could take some time to complete so it would be desirable that some requests / responses became tasks that could be executed out of order to completion without delaying other requests & responses.

-# Too many threads
+## Too many threads

 Server and client are spawning too many threads for different aspects of their runtime

-* Client spawns TWO tokio executors
-  * Session has a thread::spawn for an executor
-  * TcpTransport has its own thread::spawn and executor.
-This executor can be single or multi threaded depending on configuration.

-In theory Client should be able to execute from a single thread assuming Tokio executor was invoked from main and async API was used.
-Even in the synchronous case, then 2 threads should be possible - the synchronous main thread and the session/transport tokio executor thread.
+The client uses a minimum of 2 threads, if tokio is set to use a single threaded executor.
+The main thread is the synchronous API, the other thread(s) is where asynchronous tasks are executed.
+Perhaps if there was an async API to the client, then all of its functionality could reside in a single thread, although the caller would still be running on its own thread.

 Server side thread use isn't quite so important but it would be nice if thread use could be minimized.
+At present the server thread usage is controlled via a single threaded executor flag but no effort has been made to see if there are other threads being spawned that could be optimized away.
+For example if the server registers with a discovery server then it uses a thread for that and the client side API will spawn another thread.

-# Clunky internal mechanics
+## Clunky internal mechanics

-There are quit flags, states, timers and too much polling going on.
-Some of this could be simplified.
+During tokio 0.1 there are quit flags, states, timers and too much polling going on.
+A lot of this mess was removed when moving tokio 1.0 and to `await` and `async` semantics.

-Ideally it should be possible for a task to be triggered by a state change such that it can loop but not poll on a timer, but on actual change of date it is interested in.
+Now state didn't have to be passed around between tasks, instead being pinned by implementation.

+Even so, there is a lot of locking and shared references (via `Arc<RwLock>` or `Arc<Mutex>` encapsulated structures).
+Perhaps this can be reduced.